-In [33] a pretraining algorithm to initialize the parameters of DBMs was proposed.
-The proposed pretraining algorithm greedily trains each layer of a DBM by considering each layer as an RBM, similarly to a pretraining approach used for training deep belief networks (DBN) [19].
-However, the pretraining algorithm for DBMs differs from that for DBNs due to the undirectedness of all the edges in a DBM, which requires that the pretraining algorithm for DBMs must take into account that each hidden unit in a DBM receives a signal from both upper and lower layers (see Eq.
-(2)).
+In [36] a pretraining algorithm to initialize the parameters of DBMs was proposed.
+The proposed pretraining algorithm greedily trains each layer of a DBM by considering each layer as an RBM, similarly to a pretraining approach used for training deep belief networks (DBN) [22].
+However, the pretraining algorithm for DBMs differs from DBNs due to the undirectedness of all the edges in a DBM, which requires that the pretraining algorithm for DBMs must take into account that each hidden unit in a DBM receives a signal from both upper and lower layers (see Eq.
+(3)).

-The algorithm proposed in [33] modifies the structure of RBMs to cope with this difference.
+The algorithm proposed in [36] modifies the structure of RBMs to cope with this difference.
 For the bottom two layers, an RBM is modified to have two copies of visible units with tied weights such that the additional set of visible units supplies signal that compensates for the lack of signal from the second hidden layer.
 Similarly, an RBM that consists of the top two layers has the two copies of hidden units.
 For any pair of intermediate hidden layers, an RBM is constructed to have two copies of both visible and hidden units.
-See Fig. 1 for an illustration.
+See Figure 2 for an illustration.

-Recently, in [35] the same authors were able to show that the variational lower bound is guaranteed to increase by adding the top hidden layer using the proposed pretraining scheme.
-Their proof, however, only applies to the top layer, which means that the guarantee only works for pretraining a DBM having two hidden layers.
+Recently, in [38] the same authors were able to show that the variational lower bound is guaranteed to increase by adding the top hidden layer using the proposed